Click to expand and collapse each section. Or expand/collapse all.

 Women's Health Minors (aka Career Minor in Women's Health)

-- Faculty office hours change each semester and are available from the department office (Rachel Carson Hall 18 or by calling 664-2840) and on-line at www.sonoma.edu/womenstudies).
+- Faculty office hours change each semester and are available on-line and from the department office (Rachel Carson Hall 18 or by calling 664-2840).
 WGS urges students to seek advising at least once during the semester.
 Students are strongly encouraged to have a “take charge” attitude about their advising.
 Faculty advisors offer advice for the major and other university requirements, but we cannot make you follow that advice.
 Faculty members are not with you as you add and drop classes throughout your SSU career.
 Only you can keep track of your progress toward graduation on a daily basis.

 - Where can I find more information about graduation requirements?